AlaaYousef00/scorpion/README.md

 step3- enter text will be save the valid subdomains for example. ##### enter save list: valid.txt

-step4- enter protocol like http,https,ftp and as you want for example . ##### Enter protocol:http
+step4- enter protocol like http,https,ftp and as you want for example . ##### Enter protocol: http